IN THE NAME OF ALLAH, MOST GRACIOUS, MOST MERCIFUL

 The Washing and Shrouding Process

 The Islamic Cultural Centre of Ireland facilitates the washing and shrouding of deceased Muslims.
 There is no cost for this.
+Family members are also encouraged to take part.

 Islam respects the person in life and in death.
 When a Muslim dies, Islam commands us to bathe, perfume and wrap him/her in a shroud.
 Muslims are duty bound to ensure the place where the body will be received is clean.